Skip to content

-What should I do if I cannot control the mouse?¶
+What should I do if I cannot control the mouse and keyboard?

-Sometimes you may find that even if all the cables are connected, you still cannot control the mouse on the remote controlled device through KVM.
+Sometimes you may find that even if all the cables are connected, you still cannot control the mouse & keyboard on the controlled device through KVM.

-Taking Comet (GL-RM1) as an example, Comet has two USB Type-C interfaces:
+Taking Comet (GL-RM1) as an example, it has two USB Type-C ports:

 Taking Comet (GL-RM1) as an example.